27 Sept 2022

 The Centre for disease control and prevention reported in 2016, almost 45,000 Americans died of suicide, with approximately one suicide every 12 minutes, and 1.3 million American adults attempted suicide.

-Those with alcohol dependence are ten times more likely than the general population to commit suicide, and those who use drugs are 14 times more likely to do so.
+Those with alcohol dependence are ten times more likely than the general population to take their own life, and those who use drugs are 14 times more likely to do so.
 Additionally, 22% of suicidal deaths involved alcohol intoxication, 20% involved opiates, 10.2% involved marijuana, 4.6% involved cocaine, and 3.4% involved amphetamines.

-Over 50% of suicides are associated with dependence on drugs and alcohol, and at least 25% of people with alcohol or drug addiction commit suicide.
+Over 50% of suicides are associated with dependence on drugs and alcohol, and at least 25% of people with alcohol or drug addiction take their own life.
 Additionally, more than 70% of adolescent suicides are associated with drug and alcohol use and dependence.

 Although these figures come from America the correlation with the UK has a similar trend.